citiususc/hipster/README.md

                            .takeCostsFromEdges()
                            .build();

-// Search the shortest path from "A" to "F" using Dijkstra System.out.println(Hipster.createDijkstra(p).search("F"));
+// Search the shortest path from "A" to "F" System.out.println(Hipster.createDijkstra(p).search("F"));
 ```
 But that's not all.
 Hipster comes with different problem examples that illustrate how Hipster can be used to solve a wide variety of problems such as the eight puzzle problem or the N-Queens problem.